 The British Armies of 1914-1918

-In France and Flanders, the size of the British army was eventually such that it was subdivided into five Armies, each commanded by a Lieutenant General.
+In France and Flanders, the size of the British army was eventually such that it was subdivided into five Armies.
 Armies were also formed at home and the force in Salonika also went by the title, although those in Gallipoli, Italy and Palestine did not.

 |British Salonika Army||Formed in Salonika from October 1915; the Army HQ became a GHQ in January 1917.|